 NORTHWEST ARGENTINA

-Overland Photo Tour and Expedition 2025
+Adventure Photo Tour and Expedition 2025

-Join us on our 2025 Northwest Argentina Photo Tour and Expedition for an incredible journey through the dramatic landscapes and vibrant cultures of Salta, Jujuy, and Catamarca provinces.
+Join us on our 2025 Northwest Argentina Photo Tour and Expedition for an incredible adventure through the dramatic landscapes and vibrant cultures of Salta, Jujuy, and Catamarca provinces.
 Explore the lush Yungas, colorful Humahuaca Gorge, and the surreal Pumice Stone Fields of El Peñón.

 Travel in 4x4 vehicles guided by expert photographers, capturing the region's raw beauty and rich heritage.
 Photograph the iconic Hill of Seven Colors in Purmamarca, the vast Salinas Grandes salt flats at sunset, and flamingos in serene high-altitude lagoons.